MBB vs. Big 4 Consulting Firms: What's the Difference?

 Who are the Big 4 Consulting Firms?

 The Big 4 consulting firms, known for their vast influence in the consulting industry, include PricewaterhouseCoopers (PwC), Ernst & Young (EY), Klynveld Peat Marwick Goerdeler (KPMG), and Deloitte.
-These firms have established themselves not only as the top players in accounting but also as multifaceted giants offering services in risk assurance, tax, legal, and consulting.
+These accounting firms, initially established for auditing and tax services, have evolved to become multifaceted giants offering services in risk assurance, tax, legal, and consulting.
 With a workforce ranging between a quarter and a half a million employees globally, they represent a significant portion of the market, providing a broad spectrum of professional services.

 Deloitte